DrewEaster/thespian/README.md

 * Support with process managers (not sure what I really mean by this yet!)
 * Scheduling support - linked with process managers, e.g. timing out a ticket reservation
 * Support for FSMs
 * What the hell to do about errors, e.g. trying to send a Create to an existing entity.
 Error stream?!
+This is a wider CQRS topic
 * Java API
 * Play! integration
 * Spray integration